 "I'm not sure it was all worth it."
 That's what a friend of mine once told me after completing their Ironman journey.
 I NEVER want to hear those words from my athletes.
 The problem in my friend's case started with the motivation.
 I think they were doing the event more to add to their LinkedIn page than for the enriching experience.
 That is not going to fuel a rewarding training journey.
 And, make no mistake, the focus needs to be on the training journey, one that is hard and wonderful if you manage it well.

 Your event may be cancelled, or part of it may be cancelled.
-This happens regularly including in Penticton this summer where there was no swim.
+This happens regularly including in Penticton one summer where there was no swim.
 Imagine the countless hours of swim training and fitness that was never expressed on race day.
 But what if you really enjoyed all that swim training, the hard work, the progress you made, commiserating with lane mates.
 Do you regret all those swims?
 No, of course not.
 The bike leg may be cancelled due to rain.
 Will you regret the amazing long rides that took you places you'd never before been and all the bakery stops with your biking buddies?